Sodium hypobromite

-Sodium hypobromite is an inorganic compound with the chemical formula NaOBr|auto=1.
+Sodium hypobromite is an inorganic compound with the chemical formula NaBrO|auto=1.
 It is a sodium salt of hypobromous acid.
 It consists of sodium cations Na+ and hypobromite anions −OBr.
 It is usually obtained as the pentahydrate, so the compound that is usually called sodium hypobromite actually has the formula NaOBr*5H2O.
 It is a yellow-orange solid that is soluble in water.
 It adopts a monoclinic crystal structure with a Br–O bond length of 1.820 Å. It is the bromine analogue of sodium hypochlorite, the active ingredient in common bleach.
 In practice the salt is usually encountered as an aqueous solution.

-Sodium hypobromite arises by treatment of aqueous solution of bromine with base:
+Sodium hypobromite arises by treatment of aqueous solution of bromine with sodium hydroxide: